coveo/coveo.analytics.js/README.md

 -   `ec`: eCommerce plugin which takes care of sending eCommerce specific events.
 -   `svc`: Service plugin which takes care of sending customer service specific events.

 Plugin actions extend the set of available actions.
 They can be executed either via the `callPlugin` action above, or via the shorthand.
-For example, to call the function `addImpression` on the `ec` plugin, you'd specify `coveoua(ec:addImpression, ...)`.
+For example, to call the function `addImpression` on the `ec` plugin, you'd specify `coveoua('ec:addImpression', ...)`.

 It is possible to disable loading of any plugins by explicitly initializing the library with an empty list of plugins using `coveoua('init', <API_KEY>, {plugins:[]})`.